The Gender of Genre Fantasy during the Del Rey Era

 That's pretty wild.
 Regardless of the author's gender, male or female, the vast majority of Del Rey titles emphasized a male character's point of view, and given the quest structure for many of these series, it seems clear that Judy-Lynn and Lester marketed their imprint mainly to the same young male audience then reading S&S fantasy fiction, the adventure fiction of Edgar Rice Burroughs and H. Rider Haggard, and hard sf fiction.

 We can ascertain the male gendering of genre fantasy one further way.
 I've written before on how completely Del Rey Books dominated genre fantasy from 1977-1990.
-So, if we again exclude Anne McCaffrey, who was science fiction, we can see that thirty different fantasy novels from Del Rey Books reached the bestseller lists .... and of those thirty bestsellers, 29 of them (97%) came from male authors.*
+So, if we again exclude Anne McCaffrey, who was science fiction, we can see that thirty-one different fantasy novels from Del Rey Books reached the bestseller lists .... and of those thirty bestsellers, 30 of them (97%) came from male authors.*

 And that's even wilder.
 For some reason it was the men, not the women, who tended to subscribe whole-heartedly into the Tolkienian model of epic fantasy, and it was to these Tolkien-esque male authors that Del Rey Books threw the largest chunk of its marketing budget.
 So while Del Rey had some established female authors such as Katherine Kurtz, Barbara Hambly, and Pat McKillip, these writers, financially speaking, merely kept the lights on.
 It was Brooks, Donaldson, Eddings, and Anthony who made Del Rey Books the powerhouse of fantasy publishing it became during the 1980s.